domiebett/dojo/README.md

 1. dojo.py	-Contains Dojo class with lists for rooms and functions for accessing database.
 2. rooms.py -Contains Room object holding with list containing its occupants (Person objects)
 3. people.py -Contains Person object used as a template for Fellows and Staff.
+4. database.py - Contains class models for purpose of saving to database.

+tools folder with the following modules:

+1. tools.py -Contains simple functions that are regularly used in systems.

 ## Test Files

+tests folder with the following modules:

- 1. test_cases - Contains test cases for all functionality.
+ 1. test_cases.py - Contains test cases for all functionality and objects

-It also contains this README.md file.
+### It also contains this README.md file.

+To run the program in interactive mode, enter:

+>python main.py -i

+Enter either of the following for the corresponding functionality;

 # Functionality
 1. create_room >> Creates a room, either Office or Living Space and appends the room to an array in Dojo class in dojo.py